-The application deadline for admittance and matriculation in the following fall term is 15 December.
-Candidates who are short-listed for potential admission will be contacted about interviews and subsequent steps in mid-January.
+The application deadline for admittance and matriculation in the following fall term is December 1st.
+Candidates who are short-listed for potential admission will be contacted about interviews and subsequent steps before mid-January.

 Applicants must obtain a master's degree before they are admitted to the doctoral program.

 It is strongly recommended that applicants who did not receive their master's degree from a Swiss university take the GRE (Graduate Record Exam) General Test.
 Applications without GRE test results will be reviewed, but not submitting GRE test results will be considered a drawback and must be offset by very strong academic credentials (e.g., high grade point average, relevant research experience).

 Proficiency in English is required.
 No specific test is required, but applicants who have taken the TOEFL (Test of English as a Foreign Language) are encouraged to provide a copy of the official test results.

 Note: Degrees from Master of Advanced Studies programs (e.g. MAS, EMBA, MBA, etc.) do not qualify for acceptance to our program.

 Students are expected to devote themselves full-time to our PhD program.

 You will be informed about the outcome of your application within six weeks after the deadline.